Motion Knowledge Base

 Data Hierarchy: How Data is Structured in Motion (Task > Project > Folder > Workspace)

-Note: This article assumes you've read "Creating a Task in Motion" [Link] and "How to Make a Project: Workflow Projects and Regular Projects" [Link].
+Note: This article assumes you've read "" and "".
 If you haven't, we recommend starting there for foundational concepts.

 Understanding Motion's data hierarchy is key to managing tasks, projects, and teams efficiently.
 Motion's structure follows a clear hierarchy: